slashkudos/.github/profile/README.md

 ### Giving Kudos

 slashkudos integrates into the apps you already know and love, so no need to learn something new.
-In Discord, GitHub, Teams, and Slack where the slashkudos app is installed, just type `/kudos @user your message here...` to give kudos.
+In Discord, GitHub, Teams, and Slack where the slashkudos app is installed, just type `/kudos Thanks @philip-gai for being awesome! 🚀` to give kudos.

 Twitter works a bit differently - just Tweet [@slashkudos][slashkudos Twitter].
-For example, tweet `For example, tweet “@slashkudos Thanks @philipgai_dev for making me! 🚀”`.
+For example, tweet `@slashkudos Thanks @philip-gai for being awesome! 🚀`.

 ### Exploring Kudos